 5. Prayers for Healing

-Beforehand, cut out a person shape from a large sheet of newsprint.
+First, cut out a person shape from a large sheet of paper.
 Also set out sticky notes and pens.
 For prayer prompts, have kids read Bible passages about healing-related miracles.
-Then instruct them to jot down prayers for healing—either for others or for themselves.
+Then instruct them to jot down prayers for healing—either for others or themselves.
 They can stick each prayer note to the related body part or on any portion of the person shape.

 6. Floating Prayers

 Fill a shallow tub or kiddie pool with an inch or two of water.
-Set out different types and colors of paper, plus scissors and writing instruments.
+Set out different types and colors of paper, plus scissors and pens.
 Have kids write down a prayer request or name and then cut and fold the paper into a shape (flowers, hearts, etc.).
-Next, have them set the shape on the water and pray as they watch their request float around and slowly unfold before God, who hears and answers all our prayers.
+Next have them set the shape on the water and pray as they watch the request float around.
+It will slowly unfold before God, who hears and answers all our prayers.